afeld/magickly/README.md

 ## Installation

-Requires Ruby 1.8.7 or 1.9.2, and Imagemagick >= v6.2.4.
+Requires Ruby 1.9.2 or 1.9.3, and Imagemagick >= v6.2.4.

     $ gem install magickly

 ## Running the App

-For Ruby 1.9.2, you will need to use an Eventmachine-compatible server, i.e. [Thin](http://code.macournoyer.com/thin/) or [Rainbows](http://rainbows.rubyforge.org/).
 A few options:

 ### A. Run the app directly

     # in the app directory:
-    $ gem install thin
-    $ thin start
+    $ rackup

-The app can be accessed at [http://localhost:3000](http://localhost:3000).
+The app can be accessed at [http://localhost:9292](http://localhost:9292).
 To deploy to Heroku's Cedar stack (or another server using Foreman), see the [cedar](https://github.com/afeld/magickly/tree/cedar) branch.

 ### B. Use as an endpoint in another Rack app